The homotopy fixed point theorem and the Quillen-Lichtenbaum conjecture in hermitian K-theory: Proofs

 \begin{proof} For an integer $\nu>0$, a map of spectra is an equivalence mod $2^{\nu}$ if and only if it is an equivalence mod $2$.
 Therefore, we can assume $\ell$ to be as in Section \ref{prelim:BottElms}, and we have Bott elements at our disposal.
 Consider the commutative diagram

 in which the right-hand square is obtained from the homotopy cartesian square (\ref{subsec:Prelim} (\ref{item:Fperiodic})) by reduction mod $\ell$, inverting the positive Bott element constructed in Lemma \ref{lem:posBott}, and taking \'{e}tale globally fibrant replacements.
 All these operations preserve (pointwise) homotopy cartesian squares.
 Thus, the right-hand square in the diagram is homotopy cartesian.
-By Lemma \ref{lem:betaeta:nilpotent}, the upper right corner of the diagram is trivial.
-Since $\hat{H}/\ell \lbrack\beta^{-1}]$ is a module spectrum over $L/\ell\lbrack\beta^{-1}]$, the lower right corner of the diagram is trivial as well.
+By Lemma \ref{lem:betaeta:nilpotent}, Theorem \ref{rigidity} and Subsection \ref{subsec:Prelim} (\ref{item:HcartSqare}), the upper right corner of the diagram is trivial.
+Since $\hat{H}/\ell\lbrack\beta^{-1}]$ is a module spectrum over $L/\ell\lbrack\beta^{-1}]$, the lower right corner of the diagram is trivial as well.
 Hence, the middle vertical arrow is an equivalence.
-In view of Lemma \ref{lem:propsFet}, the upper left horizontal arrow is an equivalence on connective covers since $GW/\ell(F)\rightarrow GW/\ell(F)[\beta^{-1}]$ has this property for separably closed fields $F$.
-By the same lemma, the lower left horizontal map is an equivalence on some connected cover, because by the solution of the $K$-theoretic Quillen-Lichtenbaum conjecture \cite{RO05} $K/\ell^{hC_{2} }\rightarrow K/\ell^{hC_{2}}[\beta^{-1}]$ is a pointwise (hence local) weak equivalence on (\textit{$\mathrm{vcd}$}$_{2}(X)-2$)-connected covers.
-Hence, the fibre of the left vertical map has trivial homotopy groups in high degrees.
+In view of Lemma \ref{lem:propsFet} and Theorem \ref{rigidity}, the upper left horizontal arrow is an equivalence on connective covers since $GW/\ell(F)\rightarrow GW/\ell(F)[\beta^{-1}]$ has this property for separably closed fields $F$.
+By Lemma \ref{lem:propsFet}, the lower left horizontal map is an equivalence on some connected cover, because, by the solution of the $K$-theoretic Quillen-Lichtenbaum conjecture \cite{Thomason-descent} in the generality of \cite{RO05}, the map $K/\ell^{hC_{2} }\rightarrow K/\ell^{hC_{2}}[\beta^{-1}]$ is a pointwise (hence local) weak equivalence on (\textit{$\mathrm{vcd}$} $_{2}(X)-2$)-connected covers.
+Hence, the fiber of the left vertical map has trivial homotopy groups in high degrees.
 By periodicity (\ref{subsec:Prelim} (\ref{item3:subsec:Prelim})), we are done. \end{proof}